HCLOpenBMC/documents/design/software-update-for-multiple-devices.md

 Examples: "bios.bin" identifies "BIOS" image because the word "bios" is isolated (followed by a *dot*), but  "biosxx.bin" does not identify any image type.
-Besides *dots*, *underscores* and *minus signs* are also considered delimiters in file names.
+Besides *dots*, *underscores* and *hyphen* are also considered delimiters in file names.
-- File text content, an isolated word in uppercase present in a text file other than MANIFEST such as "BIOS", "CPLD", "VR", "BIC" or "ME" just identifies the image type.
+- File text content, an isolated word in uppercase present in a text file other than MANIFEST such as "BIOS", "CPLD", "VR", "BIC" just identifies the image type.

 ### Image Type association with devices/hosts
 It is also **mandatory** that the devices/hosts accept the detected *"Image Type"*.
-The inventory and/or the entity manager will provide information about what are the "Image Type" accepted the devices/hosts, in case they do not match the software update will not be performed.
+The inventory and/or the entity manager will provide information about what are the "Image Type" accepted the devices/hosts, in case they do not match the software update will not be performed for that device/hosts.

 ### Objects creation based on Hosts and Image Type
 The code will create N number of objects based on hosts and the image type